MakafuiPrime/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory content in digit only
+Creating a first directory in an existing one